veepionyc/dotveep-project/README.md

   see bindgs/README.md on how to generate the bindings from the veep.proto model using `protoc`

+runtime
+===

+the Objective-C protobuf runtime

+`_namespaces.sh` prefixes GPB namespace to VPKGPB

 project
 ===

+(Deprecated - for VPKit use dotveep-spm)

 the XCode framework project to build dotveep.xcframework